chenh19/github/README.md

-# How to Use GitHub
+# How to use GitHub
 A 5-Minute Tutorial